nomad-coe/nomad/docs/setup.md

 To run the dependencies script and install all dependencies into your environment:
 ```
-python nomad/dependencies.py --dev
+./dependencies.sh
 ```
 This will checkout the proper version of the respective NOMAD-coe modules, install further requirements, and install the modules themselves.
-The `--dev` option will install the NOMAD-coe dependencies with symbolic links allowing you to change the downloaded dependency code without having to reinstall after.
+The `-e` option will install the NOMAD-coe dependencies with symbolic links allowing you to change the downloaded dependency code without having to reinstall after.